Home | Provisional Species List | Bibliography

 Ruiter,DE 1995 The adult Limnephilus Leach (Trichoptera:Limnephilidae) of the new world.
 Vol. 11.
 Ohio Biological Survey, College of Biological Sciences, Ohio State University, Columbus, Ohio.
 200 pages.

-Keys and illustrates the adults of this species.
-Also shows it is present in Gunnison County.
+Keys and illustrates the adults of this entire genus and particular species.
+Also shows it is present in Gunnison County COlorado.

 Wissinger,SA; Sparks,GB; Rouse,GL; Brown,WS; Steltzer,HM 1996 Intraguild predation and cannibalism among larvae of detritivorus caddisflies in subalpine wetlands.
 Ecology 77 8, 2421-2430.
-Abstract
+PDF

 Notice the head and legs sticking out of the case to the left.
 There is a second caddis to the right who appears to be climbing into or chewing inside the back end of the first animal's case.